 - Make good eye contact and greet them politely.
 Ask how they are doing, how’s their day.
 And, do it with a smile!

 - Posture and body language are huge.
 Don’t slouch.
 Don’t cross arms.
 If you cross your legs, keep it professional.
 Sit up straight.
 Leaning in slightly shows you’re attentive and confident.
+To an extent, follow the lead of the interviewer.

 - Follow interviewer’s lead.